TomDLT/TPT/tuto_dask_distributed_joblib.md

 # Tutorial: How to use `dask-distributed` to manage a pool of workers on multiple machines, and use them in `joblib`

-For embarrassingly parallel research, `joblib` is a very easy-to-use python package.
-It's used internally inside `scikit-learn`.
+For embarrassingly parallel experiments, `joblib` is a very easy-to-use python package.
+It is used for instance internally in `scikit-learn` for parallel grid search and cross-validation.
-In TPT, to have more computational power that your laptop, you can SSH to a cluster (e.g. `lame10`) with up to 80 cores.
+In TPT, to have more computational power than your laptop, you can SSH to a cluster (e.g. `lame10`) with up to 80 cores.
 - What if the cluster is often overloaded?
 - What if you need even more computational power?
-- What if you don't have a cluster, but you have easy SSH access to many small machines? (e.g. in the [TP rooms](https://www.telecom-paristech.fr/vivre-ecole/services-numeriques-dsi/salles-de-tp/equipements.html))
+- What if you have easy SSH access to many small machines? (e.g. in the [TP rooms](https://www.telecom-paristech.fr/vivre-ecole/services-numeriques-dsi/salles-de-tp/equipements.html))

 Recently, `dask-distributed` implemented a `joblib` backend, which makes it very easy to use if you are familiar with `joblib`.
 The cool part is that your python script will (almost) not change.